tjingboem/CS7_Manual/doc/docs/sco-note-durations.md

-# Note Event Durations
+# Instrument Event Durations

-The third parameter field in a note event (accessible as `p3` in the called instrument) sets the duration of the instrument instance.
+The third parameter field in an instrument event (accessible as `p3` in the called instrument) sets the duration of the instrument instance.
 However, there are some notable cases and features, in particular negative duration.

 ## Overwriting the Duration in the Instrument